matheushdsbr/validations-javascript/README.md

 Validations using Yarn, Gulp, Bootstrap, SASS and Javascript.

-Validation of CPF, RG, Zip Code and E-mail.
+Validation of E-mail, CPF, RG and Zip Code .

 ## Installation